bit-weaving/website/content/services/consulting/migratingtocloud.md

 +++
-title = "Migrating/connecting on-premise identity to the cloud" authors = ["Shane Oatman"] description = "Assistance with the planning and execution of migration and/or connection of on-premise identity to one or more cloud providers." keywords = ["consulting", "project management", "identity", "identity management", "identity provisioning", "sync", "authentication", "federation", "SAML", "Azure Active Directory", "Entra","Entra ID", "Entra Connect" ] updated = "2025-05-09"
+title = "Connecting on-premise identity to the cloud" authors = ["Shane Oatman"] description = "Assistance with the planning and execution of migration and/or connection of on-premise identity to one or more cloud providers." keywords = ["consulting", "project management", "identity", "identity management", "identity provisioning", "sync", "authentication", "federation", "SAML", "Azure Active Directory", "Entra","Entra ID", "Entra Connect" ] updated = "2025-05-09"
 [meta]
-    title = "Intro to the rust programming language" description = "Assistance with the planning and execution of migration and/or connection of on-premise identity to one or more cloud providers." author = "Shane Oatman"
+    title = "Connecting on-premise identity to the cloud" description = "Assistance with the planning and execution of migration and/or connection of on-premise identity to one or more cloud providers." author = "Shane Oatman"
 [extra]